aws/aws-cdk/packages/aws-cdk-lib/aws-elasticloadbalancing/README.md

 Load balancers send traffic to one or more AutoScalingGroups.
 Create a load balancer, set up listeners and a health check, and supply the fleet(s) you want to load balance to in the `targets` property.
-Additionally, you need to set `internetFacing` as `true` on the load balancer(this is an internet facing load balancer), otherwise the load balancer would not be accessible from the internet.
+If you want the load balancer to be accessible from the internet, set `internetFacing: true`.

 ```ts
 declare const vpc: ec2.IVpc;